voiceboys/sbcOS/README.md

 If you have any question, dont hesistate contact us!

-The Project will soon move to another repository!
+The Project will soon move to an another repository!
 This is just a start!